Resident Evil 4 (2023 video game): Release and marketing

 The first teaser trailer was released as a part of the PlayStation State of Play presentation on June 3, 2022.
 It was released for PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on March 24, 2023, with upcoming support on PS VR2.
 A version for macOS and iOS on select iPad, Mac and iPhone models was released on December 20, 2023.

 A second trailer and additional gameplay were shown during a showcase in October 2022.
 Preorders include Leon's briefcase and Leon's handgun ammo as charms.
 A third trailer debuted as a part of PlayStation's State of Play on February 23, 2023.
 After the rain effects in preview footage drew criticism, Yoshiaki said Capcom would release a patch on the day of the game's release to modify it.

-A playable demo was announced during a Capcom Spotlight livestream on March 9, 2023, and released immediately afterwards for PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S. On March 20, 2023, Capcom released a television commercial in Japan that parodies the anime series World Masterpiece Theater.
+A playable demo was announced during a Capcom Spotlight livestream on March 9, 2023, and released immediately afterwards for PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S. On March 20, 2023, Capcom released a series of three television commercials in Japan that parodies the anime series World Masterpiece Theater, created in collaboration with Nippon Animation, the studio that produced the animation for the series.
 A collector's edition was made available for the console versions, featuring extras such as a Leon figurine, a hardcover artbook, a village map poster, and a digital soundtrack.
 Lily Gao, who provided the voice of Ada Wong, was harassed on social media by players who were unhappy with her performance.

 Downloadable content

-On April 7, 2023, Mercenaries, a minigame from the original game in which players must kill as many enemies as possible in a time limit, was released as a free DLC.
+On April 7, 2023, The Mercenaries, a minigame from the original game in which players must kill as many enemies as possible in a time limit, was released as a free DLC.
 On the same day, Capcom added microtransactions to allow players to pay extra to upgrade weapons faster.

 On September 14, 2023, during a PlayStation State of Play presentation, Separate Ways, a side story from the original game featuring Ada Wong, Luis, and Albert Wesker was announced as paid DLC along with a title update for The Mercenaries.
 Both were released on September 21, 2023.
 Capcom featured Separate Ways during Tokyo Game Show 2023.

+On December 8, 2023, Capcom released a VR mode as a free DLC.